paul-ollis/vim-vpe/docs/guide/buffers.rst

     lines = buf[:]
     try:
-        list[10:] = last_few_lines
+        lines[10:] = last_few_lines
         ...
     finally:
         buf[:] = lines

-Although, on the face of it, this seems an inefficient way to modify a buffer, it can actually be much faster for non-trivial changes to a buffers contents.
+Although, on the face of it, this seems an inefficient way to modify a buffer, it can actually be much faster for non-trivial changes to a buffer's contents.
 Manipulation of Python lists is very efficient and many 'context switches' between Python and Vim can be avoided.